 Editor’s note: This article is part of our series on travel guides to your favorite destinations.
-Check out our Vienna, Budapest and Berlin guides, and look out for guides to other cities coming soon.
+Check out our Rome, Vienna, Budapest, Kraków, Toronto, Berlin and New York City guides, and look out for guides to other cities coming soon.

 At first glance, Milan might not seem as majestic and scenic as Rome or Florence, but this northern town is actually rich with cultural pursuits that are sure to delight any type of wanderer.

 More specifically, Milan is one of the country’s premiere Jewish centers, with kosher restaurants to show for it, a fact that comes as no surprise given the city’s history, dating back to the Roman Empire.

 Today, about 12,000 Jews live in Milan, making it the largest Jewish community in Italy after Rome.

 Below is a rundown of what to see, where to go, and of course, what to eat while exploring Milan.
 Fair warning, though: after reading this guide, you might just find yourself impulsively searching for the next available flight out!